 This can mean it’s too hot in the summer and too cold in the winter.

 That’s an eyeopener for new greenhouse owners.
-Any visions of housing a collection of tropical plants all year-round is neither realistic nor practical.
+Any visions of a glass house overflowing with flowers and vegetable crops as snow flakes gently fall outside is neither realistic nor practical.

 - A thermometer (with 24-hour memory listing max highs and lows).
 Get a Wi-fi thermometer if you want notifications when temperatures reach certain levels.